t3mujin/t3mujinpack/README.md

 ### Tested Cameras

-These presets aren't camera optimized, they rely on having the cameras's basecurve already applied (by default it is).
-But the current version presets have been tested with the following cameras:
+These presets aren't camera optimized, but have been tested with the following cameras:
 * Fuji X-T2
 * Fuji X-E2
 * Fuji X-E3